roseengineering/igeswrite/README.md

 ## igeswrite

 igeswrite is a Python 3 library for creating
 IGES files.
-IGES is a standard for exchanging solid models among others.
+IGES is a standard for exchanging solid models.
 It was first published in 1980, https://en.wikipedia.org/wiki/IGES.
 Most RF simulation software like FEKO, HFSS, and CTS support importing IGES files.